Cooperative Course Offering Orientation

 - Use the

-Course and Offering Registration System to register cooperative course offerings.
+Course and Offering Registration and Cancellation System to register cooperative course offerings.
 Be sure to include the cooperative party's contact information and registration information so ASHA members can register for the course.
 Payment of the cooperative fee is due at registration.

 - Changes to course content, agenda, or speakers should be immediately reported to you.
 Ask for revised agendas, learning outcomes, and speaker disclosure information, and submit those to your ASHA CE Provider Manager.
 New speakers must fill out disclosure forms.
 The disclosures must be reviewed, instructional personnel disclosure statements must be created, and disclosure statements must be published in promotional materials and disclosed at the event.